Portfolio

 3. Trouble In Stride

-* This song is the one that will have a produced video, at the band's choice.
+* This song is the one that has a produced video, at the band's choice.
 The other two songs will not be released in any form by MoPOP.

 On "reduced" gigs, I played bass instead of or in addition to my usual keyboard role.